 The Assessment Department establishes and maintains property valuations (assessments) for all property within Flagstaff County for the purposes of distributing annual property taxes.
-We provide annual valuations for approximately 8,400 County properties and 460 additional properties for contracted services to the Villages of Galahad and Strome.
+We provide annual valuations for approximately 8,800 County properties, including the Hamlets of Galahad and Strome.

 Property assessment is the process of assigning a dollar value to a property for taxation purposes.
-In Alberta property is taxed based on the ad valorem principle.
+In Alberta, property is taxed based on the ad valorem principle.
 Ad valorem means “according to value.”
 This means that the amount of tax paid is based on the value of the property.
 Assessed values are based upon regulated assessment and market value assessment.
 Regulated assessment applies to four types of properties; farmland, linear, machinery and equipment, and railway.
 Market value is used to determine all other properties such as residential and non-residential.

-The market value based standard is used to determine the assessed values for the majority of properties in Alberta.
-Market value is the price a property might reasonably be expected to sell for if sold by a willing seller to a willing buyer after appropriate time and exposure in an open market.
+The market value-based standard is used to determine the assessed values for the majority of properties in Alberta.
+Market value is the price a property might be expected to sell for if sold by a willing seller to a willing buyer after appropriate time and exposure in an open market.